Dyeing silks with goldenrod/ A natural dye projects for kids

 I watch the goldenrod every year to know when school is about to begin.
-The first days of school come around the same the goldenrod starts displaying its bright yellow flowers.
+The first days of school come around the same time the goldenrod starts displaying its bright yellow flowers.

 During the days of my children’s garden program, one of our first craft projects was dyeing silk capes with goldenrod.
 About three weeks into each school year, we gathered the flowers, made the dye, and dyed silk "capes" to go with the story we were listening to about a child knight befriending a dragon.